aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 - Is our model accurate enough to put into production
 - Will a larger training set improve my model’s performance?
 - Is my model under-fitting or over-fitting?
+# Problem Statement
+The Goal of the project is to come up with a solution which has context based visualisation capability and helps data scientist in comparing relevant metrics of the different machine learning model easily and evaluate its performance on unseen data.
 ## Steps:
 ### Step 1:
 #### Bring your own test dataset and Serialised Model